 2. Try to use professional tools while creating a CV:

-When preparing your CV using a word processing software, you will find that most of the word software have spelling and grammar correction tools.
+When preparing your CV using a word processing software, you will find that most of the word software has spelling and grammar correction tools.
 Try to use those, while editing and proofreading the document.
-Also do not be completely dependent on those correction tools too.
+Also, do not be completely dependent on those correction tools too.

 3. Make sure to proofread it thoroughly:

 Try to read the whole document at least more than twice.
 Make sure to find errors that are hard to find and correct them immediately.
 If you find this step hard, then ask a friend for help and ask them to read your CV and help you in finding any relevant mistakes.
-A CV having too many mistakes and errors will give a wrong impression about the candidate and the employer will be reluctant to shortlist the candidate.
+A CV having too many mistakes and errors will give a wrong impression about the candidate and the employer will be reluctant to shortlist the candidate who submitted with CV mistakes.

 4. Full of sloppy formats: